uzzielperez/LaSalle-Status-Reports/README.md

       - What are MagDown and MagUp?
 See [datasets](https://gitlab.cern.ch/lasalle/rad-lb02lbgammabr-obs/lb02lbgammabr/-/tree/master/data?ref_type=heads)

 In-progress:
 * Ganga job submission for spacal-simulation.
+Could do "Hello World!" ganga script but I get job failed for when including files.
 I have mainly a question on files to include.
 * Redo the ECAL simulation with Dtopipipi or maybe some other process?
 Understand what has been included and what elements need to be worked on.
 * Foundation Models - Opportunities and Risks...